-If you are concerned about the health, physical or mental, of the person you care for, you can talk to their family doctor or general practitioner (GP).
-Make an appointment.
+If you are concerned about the health (physical or mental) of the person you care for, you can talk to their family doctor or GP.
 If you have a lot to discuss, ask for a double appointment or a time at the end of a surgery so that you don't feel rushed.
 Make a list before you go so that you remember everything you want to say.